 We visited Mer de Glace in September and we arrived extra early to avoid the crowds.
 Unfortunately the day of our visit the gondola was closed for maintenance.

-After waiting around a while and realizing that the gondola won’t operate that day, we decided to hike down from the observation platform to the ice caves.
+After waiting around a while and realizing that the gondola wouldn’t operate that day, we decided to hike down from the observation platform to the ice caves.
 This trail is short, but very steep so be prepared for a difficult trek.
 The starting point is located just a few feet from the observation platform behind a small wooden gate.

 The trail starts on a narrow and slippery path in a forest and descends along switchbacks toward the glacier caves.
-It’s about a 30 minute walk down to the glacier and about an hour’s hike back up.
+It’s about a 30-minute walk down to the glacier and about an hour’s hike back up.

 The trail will end at the bottom gondola station and turn into a metal walkway.
 From here, you will need to walk on metal steps all the way to the ice grotto entrance.

 These metal stairs were built because the glacier was shrinking too fast to relocate the lower gondola station.
-Instead, extra 30-40 steps are added to the walkway every year as the glacier recedes further back.
+Instead, an extra 30-40 steps are added to the walkway every year as the glacier recedes further back.
 As time goes on, the walk is becoming longer and longer.